Ask Chef Dennis

 • About

-If you love peanut butter and chocolate, my Peanut Butter Pie with a chocolate graham cracker crust and chocolate ganache will make you do a happy dance!
+If you love peanut butter and chocolate, my Easy Peanut Butter Pie Recipe with a chocolate graham cracker crust and chocolate ganache will make you do a happy dance!
+Just imagine, a creamy rich peanut butter filling and all that chocolate goodness in one delicious no bake pie.

 It’s going to be love at first bite!